What Is a Car Insurance Deductible

 What is the average car insurance deductible most people choose?

-The most common car insurance deductible is $500 for both collision and comprehensive coverage, considered the industry standard.
-However, comprehensive deductibles are often slightly lower, with many drivers selecting $250–$500, while collision deductibles typically range from $500–$1,000.
-Your ideal deductible depends on your financial situation, driving record, and vehicle value rather than what's "average."
+The most common car insurance deductible is $500 for collision coverage and $100 for comprehensive coverage, consistently reported as the industry standards.
+Many drivers select a lower comprehensive deductible since those claims often involve less costly events than collisions.
+Your ideal deductible ultimately depends on your financial situation, driving record, and vehicle value rather than what's "average."
+You can always review deductible options and strategies to find the right fit for your budget.

 How much does increasing my deductible from $500 to $1,000 save on premiums?